 One: Is the stock clearly trading above the simple moving average (blue line in chart) or has it recently crossed above the line?

-Two: Does the indicator line in the RSI cross from below the 30 line to above the 70 line recently?
+Two: Has the indicator line in the RSI crossed from below the 30 line to above the 70 line recently?

 Three: Is the volume increasing or higher than normal (bars are higher than prior bars, indicating more traders committing to the trade)?

-While these principals are the foundation of technical analysis, other approaches, including fundamental analysis, may assert very different views.
+Although these principles are the foundation of technical analysis, other approaches, including fundamental analysis, may assert very different views.

 for thinkMoney ®